 How to get started with TSS

-To move goods into Northern Ireland, you will need a Great Britain Economic Operators Registration and Identification number (GB EORI) and a Northern Ireland Economic Operators Registration and Identification number (XI EORI).
+To move goods NI, you will need an Economic Operators Registration and Identification number (EORI number) that starts with XI.
 For more information on how to get an EORI number please see the guidance on GOV.UK.

 You can register for the TSS as a trader or an agent acting as an intermediary.